Monitoring and Observability

 Viewing Traces

 Any OpenTelemetry-compatible backend works: Jaeger, Grafana Tempo, Datadog, Honeycomb, or New Relic.
-For the dev setup with vibed-observability chart, add Tempo as a Helm dependency or use the stdout exporter for quick debugging.
+For the dev setup the testbed/observability chart bundles Tempo (plus Loki for logs and Prometheus for metrics); use the stdout exporter for quick debugging without a backend.